Digital control screen tracking cannabis veg stage metrics in an advanced indoor grow setup; keyword: cannabis veg stage.

 Vegetative Indicators

 Nodes also play a key role.
-A general rule is to wait until your plants have at least four to six nodes before flipping to flower.
-This ensures a solid base for bud production and future structural integrity.
-Before you switch, ensure your plants are not showing signs of stress or deficiencies flowering is demanding, and only strong, healthy plants will thrive during this phase.
+A general rule is to wait until your plants have at least four to six nodes.
+Another common recommendation is to wait until your plants have reached a minimum height of around 60 cm (24 inches).
+This ensures they have enough size and energy stored for a productive flowering phase, especially for Indica strains that slow their vertical growth significantly once flowering begins.
+Before you switch, ensure your plants are not showing signs of stress.

 Transition Signals

-As you consider transitioning to the flowering phase, watch for pre-flowers small formations at the nodes that help identify plant sex.
+As you consider transitioning, watch for pre-flowers—small formations at the nodes that help identify plant sex.
 Male plants develop small sacs, while females show delicate white hairs called pistils.
 These early signs are your green light that the plant is sexually mature and ready to bloom.

 Adjusting Care